 Q: Is applying to a coterm allowed while I am on a leave of absence?

-A: In general, yes, though many departments do not allow it.
+A: In general, yes, though some departments do not allow it.
 You should make sure to consult the academic program before applying.

 Q: How/When do I change tuition groups?
 How can I check my current billing group?